Questions About Insurance for Tinnitus and Hearing Aids

 What will my insurance cover?

-Commercial health insurance carriers like United Healthcare, Cigna, Anthem, etc. will typically cover an annual hearing exam and/or tinnitus evaluation without a Primary Care Physician (PCP) referral.
+Commercial health insurance carriers like United Healthcare, Cigna, Anthem, etc. will typically cover an annual hearing test and/or tinnitus evaluation without a Primary Care Physician (PCP) referral.
 They may also have a benefit for treatment available.
 We will not know exactly what they cover until we check your insurance.